otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 that are reusable.

 A set of prekey messages (with the one-time ephemeral secrets) is stored in the Prekey Server to achieve forward secrecy.
-These prekey messages should be immediately deleted after been retrieved.
+A Prekey Message should be immediately deleted after having been retrieved.

 The submissions of these values to the untrusted Prekey Server are deniably authenticated by using DAKEZ.
-If they are not authenticated, then malicious users can perform denial-of-service attacks (DoS).
+If they were not authenticated, malicious users could perform denial-of-service attacks (DoS).
 In order to preserve the deniability properties of the whole OTRv4 protocol, they should be deniably authenticated.

 Furthermore, in order to safeguard the integrity of the submitted values to the Prekey Server, a MAC of those values is used.
-The Prekey Server should check, when receiving these values, for their integrity.
+The Prekey Server should validate this MAC after receiving the values.

-Note that the Prekey Server is untrusted and, therefore, can cause the communication between to parties to fail.
+Note that the Prekey Server is untrusted and therefore can cause the communication between two parties to fail.
 This can happen in several ways:

 - The Prekey Server refuses to hand out Prekey Ensembles.
 - The Prekey Server hands out incomplete Prekey Ensembles.
-- The Prekey Server hands out expired values on the Prekey Ensembles.
+- The Prekey Server hands out expired Prekey Ensembles.
-- The Prekey Server can refuse to delete the prekey messages from it storage.
-- The Prekey Server can say that "there are no prekey ensembles available" even if they are.
+- The Prekey Server hands out Prekey Messages that have been used.
-- The Prekey Server says a wrong number for how many values of the Prekey Ensemble there are on storage.
+- The Prekey Server reports incorrect number of stored Prekey Ensembles.

 Furthermore, there can be a reduction in forward secrecy if one party maliciously drains another party's prekey messages.

-Notice that the security of Non-Interactive DAKE (XZDH) in OTRv4 specification does not require trusting the Prekey Server.
+Notice that the security of the non-Interactive DAKE (XZDH) in the OTRv4 specification does not require trusting the Prekey Server.
 However, if we allow a scenario in which the user’s keys have been compromised but the Prekey Server has not, then we can achieve better plausible deniability.
 The user may ask the Prekey Server in advance to assist with a forged conversation, casting doubt on all conversations conducted by an online adversary using the compromised device.

-## Prekey Server Specifications
+## Prekey Server Requirements

 The Prekey Server used in this specification should be considered untrusted.
 This means that a malicious server could cause communication between parties to